usdoj-crt/beta-ada/_pages/law-and-regs/title-iii-regulations.md

  from an analog projection system to a system that allows it to exhibit digital movies after December 2, 2016, then that auditorium must comply with the requirements in paragraph (g) of this section by December 2, 2018, or within 6 months of that auditorium's complete installation of a digital projection system, whichever is later.”
 The Department believes that this approach will provide movie theaters in the process of converting to digital projection after the publication date of the rule a sufficient amount of time to acquire the necessary equipment to provide captioning and audio description.

- <h2><a name="_Toc435709178" id="_Toc435709178">Section 36.303(g)(8) Notice</a>.</h2>
+#### Section 36.303(g)(8) Notice

- <p>The Department believes that it is essential that movie
- theaters provide adequate notice to patrons of the availability of captioned and audio-described movies.
+The Department believes that it is essential that movie theaters provide adequate notice to patrons of the availability of captioned and audio-described movies.
 In the NPRM, the Department proposed at &sect; 36.303(g)(5) that movie theaters provide information regarding the availability of captioning and audio description for each movie in communications and advertisements intended to inform potential patrons of movie showings and times and provided by the theaters through Web sites, posters, marquees, newspapers, telephone, and other forms of communication.

- <p>Commenters on the NPRM unanimously supported the inclusion
- of some form of a notice requirement in the final rule but differed on the scope of that requirement.
+Commenters on the NPRM unanimously supported the inclusion of some form of a notice requirement in the final rule but differed on the scope of that requirement.
 Some commenters supported requiring notice in all places where a captioned or audio-described movie is advertised, and another